-In order to protect yourself, your employees and your customers, installing either a fixed or portable gas detector can be life-saving.
+In order to protect yourself, your employees, and your customers, installing either a fixed or portable gas detector can be life-saving.

-Walk in Cooler CO2 Alarm
+Walk-in Cooler CO2 Alarm

-A fixed or wall-mounted CO2 safety alarm monitors carbon dioxide levels in walk-in coolers, walk-in freezers or commercial refrigerators where a leak can cause carbon dioxide buildup to occur.
+A fixed or wall-mounted CO2 safety alarm monitors carbon dioxide levels in walk-in coolers, walk-in freezers, or commercial refrigerators where a leak can cause carbon dioxide buildup to occur.
 Fixed devices are permanently mounted to a wall, pole, etc. and they have the ability to be plugged-in or hard-wired for power.
 In addition, they have a remote alarm to warn employees not to enter an enclosed space where CO2 buildup has occurred.

 These devices typically have audible/visual alarms, display the ppm (parts per million) level and have the ability to control or trigger third party systems like ventilation fans, HVAC systems, or solenoid valves.

-Fixed or wall-mounted CO2 monitors should be preset to the OSHA prescribed warning levels of 5,000 ppm TWA (time weighted average), 1.5% (15,000 ppm), and 3.0% (30,000 ppm).
+Fixed or wall-mounted CO2 monitors should be preset to the OSHA prescribed warning levels of 5,000 ppm TWA (time-weighted average), 1.5% (15,000 ppm), and 3.0% (30,000 ppm).
 The 3.0% alarm is OSHA's evacuation number and should be strictly adhered to.

-For restaurant and beverage industries, CO2Meter recommends the fixed or wall-mounted device because owners and operators can ensure compliance with their local CO2 exposure limits and are fully in compliance with any OSHA inspection.
+For restaurant and beverage industries, CO2Meter recommends the fixed or wall-mounted device because owners and operators can ensure compliance with their local CO2 exposure limits and are fully in compliance with an OSHA inspection.

-A common area for restaurant and beverage industries where fixed devices are installed include walk-in coolers and commercial refrigeration equipment like walk in freezers.
+A common area for restaurant and beverage industries where fixed devices are installed include walk-in coolers and commercial refrigeration equipment like walk-in freezers.

-Facilities with walk-in coolers, walk-in freezers or walk-in refrigerators already understand the hazards created because it traps cold air and does not allow it to escape except when the cooler door is opened.
-Remember that the cooling unit for your walk-in cooler or walk-in freezer is only recirculating cold air - it is not bringing in fresh air.
+Facilities with walk-in coolers, walk-in freezers, or walk-in refrigerators already understand the hazards created because it traps cold air and does not allow it to escape except when the cooler door is opened.
+Remember that the cooling unit for your walk-in cooler or walk-in freezer is only recirculating cold air - it is not bringing in the fresh air.
 Fixed monitors inside the refrigeration unit can warn employees of CO2 leaks prior to them entering the space.

 Walk in Cooler Personal Alarm